 Isabel Chiara, created Giana Giovanni, a character whose story is told in the style of a first-person historic memoir.
 Giana’s recount takes us from the farm fields of Italy circa World War II to the era of Grease Lightening in the late 1970’s, up to the current day.
-In humorous, easy-to-read language, Eat Your Words gives us a peak at the generational path of overeaters beginning from a home-grown food heritage to the fast-food, drive-thru window of the super-sized large fry and extra-thick chocolate shake.
+In humorous, easy-to-read language, Eat Your Words gives us a peak at a generational path of overeaters that sprang forth from a homegrown food heritage and emerged into a fast food, drive-thru frenzy.